-There are basically two mechanisms to increase the capacity of existing power lines, i.e. increasing either their thermal rating or their voltage rating.
-As voltage upgrading is mainly applicable in the case of long transmission lines, the method of thermal uprating was considered the more suitable by CEPS management.
+There are basically two mechanisms to increase capacity of existing power lines, i.e. increasing thermal rating or voltage rating.
+Since voltage upgrading is mainly applicable to long transmission lines, the method of thermal uprating was considered the more suitable by CEPS management.
 In general, increasing thermal rating of lines can be dealt with as follows:

 • Re-tensioning the conductor

 This method is easily applied and there are low material requirements.
-However, the main disadvantage is that re-tensioning conductors which have been in operation for 20 years or more can be risky and a ‘memory effect’ of the conductor is highly probable.
+However, a disadvantage is that re-tensioning conductors which have been in operation for 20 years or more can be risky and a conductor ‘memory effect’ is likely.

 • Replacing the brackets on lattice steel structures

-This method has shown good results and is therefore already widely used on overhead transmission lines in the Czech Republic.
-However, depending on conductor arrangement, a modification of the higher-positioned insulator string becomes necessary because of the shortening of the phase-to-phase distance (see Fig. 1).
+This method has shown good results and is already widely used on overhead transmission lines in the Czech Republic.
+However, depending on conductor arrangement, modifying the higher-positioned insulator string becomes necessary because of shortened phase-to-phase distance (see Fig. 1).

 • Modification of insulator strings into special types (upturned V, T)

 In most cases, this method requires replacing existing insulators.
-It is particularly applicable for lines with suspension insulator strings and where it has been shown to be highly effective (see Fig. 2).
+It is particularly applicable for lines with suspension insulator strings where it has been shown to be most effective (see Fig. 2).

 All of the above alternatives are concerned with increasing conductor attachment height and that also means increasing electrical clearances as the basic requirement for system security.
-Before a final decision was made on which of these solutions to adopt, CEPS engineers reviewed the following factors:
+Before a final decision was made on which solution to adopt, CEPS engineers reviewed the following factors:

-• The condition of existing components on the affected line, especially steel structures and conductors;
+• Condition of existing components on the affected line, especially steel structures and conductors;

 2. In those cases where there would be a requirement to replace conductors or insulators, new technologies (e.g. conductors with reinforced cores, composite insulators) would make it easier to engineer the best solution.

-3. The Czech power grid, based on a network of 400 kV and 220 kV overhead lines, is quite dense so the duration of any outage becomes an important factor in decision-making.
+3. The Czech power grid, based on a network of 400 kV and 220 kV overhead lines, is dense and duration of any outage becomes an important factor in decision-making.

-4. In the case of good terrain, a machine-operated platform could be used.
-This would not only make the work easier but also save time transporting materials.
+4. In case of good terrain, a machine-operated platform could be used that would make the work easier and save time transporting materials.

 Requirements for Insulators